Thalaikoothal: Incidence

-Although thalaikoothal is illegal in India, the practice has long received covert social acceptance as a form of mercy killing, and people seldom complain to the police.
-In some cases the family informs their relatives before performing thalaikoothal, and the victims sometimes even requests it.
+Though thalaikoothal is illegal in India, the practice has long received covert social acceptance as a form of mercy killing, and people rarely complain to the police.
+In some cases, the family informs their relatives before performing thalaikoothal, and occasionally the victims even request it.
 However, social acceptance may lead to more egregious abuses: the issue gained a higher profile in early 2010, when an 80-year-old man escaped after discovering his intended fate and heard his family members discussing how they were going to "share" his lands, and took refuge in a relative's home.

 Investigation revealed the practice to be "fairly widespread" in the southern districts of Tamil Nadu.
 Dozens or perhaps hundreds of cases occur annually.

 Response

-In 2010, after an exposé in Virudhunagar district the administration set up teams of officers to monitor the senior citizens.
+In 2010, after an exposé in Virudhunagar district, the administration set up teams of officers to monitor the senior citizens.